Exhibitions Info Instagram Texts & Reviews

 Entrée, Markeveien 4b

 Installation view, Kristen Keegan, The mutual work at Entrée.
-All photos by Bjarte Bjørkum.
+Photo: Bjarte Bjørkum (and a couple wide angles by Miriam Levi).

 På veggen min heime har eg hengande eit verk av Kristen Keegan.
 Det er ei slags bok, men den er laga av voksa bomull, ikkje papir.
 Kvar side har sine fargar, breie striper som tangerer eller flyt inn i kvarandre.
 Verket er laga av restar, avkapp frå store måleri.
 Slik eg har hengt det opp i stova minner det om ein kalender, sjølv om det altså utelukkande viser fargar.
 Ryggen horisontal, boka slått open og festa til veggen med ein tynn spiker.
 Når eg blar om på sidene kjem ein ny fargekomposisjon til syne.
 Bilda som opnar seg mot rommet ser nesten alltid ut som landskap.